Emirates Skywards Miles Credit Cards

 Cons

 One-third of all credit card transactions in Australia involve a card that earns Qantas points.
-However, the Qantas Frequent Flyer program is not the only choice available to consumers.
+However, although Emirates is a Qantas partner airline, it is not possible to transfer points from Qantas Frequent Flyer to Emirates Skywards.

 Since Citibank's withdrawal of its Emirates Citi World Mastercard from the market in January 2023, there are no longer any co-branded Emirates credit cards available in Australia.

-Despite these changes, numerous Australian credit cards still allow you to earn points, which can be transferred to Emirates Skywards, the airline's frequent flyer program.
+Despite this, numerous Australian credit cards still allow you to earn points, which can be transferred to Emirates Skywards, the airline's frequent flyer program.

 How to transfer Australian credit card loyalty points to Emirates Skywards